 The Niño 3.4 SST index is a well-recognized record of ENSO variability [Trenberth et al., 2002]; however, conditions in other regions of the tropical Pacific, notably the southwest Pacific, also accurately record changes in ENSO variability [Hereid et al., 2013a].
 Departures from the longterm monthly mean SST, (SST anomalies; SSTA) from the Niño 3.4 region (5°N-5°S, 120°-170°W, Figure 1, box) in the central equatorial Pacific are canonically used to define the occurrence of ENSO events [Trenberth, 1997].
-To isolate interannual variability, we compute monthly SST anomalies by applying a 9-year high-pass filter to the SST data (to remove decadal and longer variance), removing the monthly mean climatology for the 1961-1990 CE reference period (to remove annual cycle variance), and computing the 5-month-running mean (to smooth out variance related to intraseasonal variations) [Trenberth, 1997] (Section 3.3).
 During El Niño (La Niña) events, the central and eastern tropical Pacific experience positive (negative) SST anomalies that peak during boreal winter, while the western tropical Pacific experiences negative (positive) excursions [Trenberth, 1997] (Figure 1).
 Many paleo-ENSO studies target the Niño 3.4 region [Cobb et al., 2003; Nurhati et al., 2009], but other regions of the Pacific, like the tropical southwest Pacific in the South Pacific Convergence Zone, are also sensitive to ENSO variability, with ENSO detection skill broadly similar to the Niño 3.4 region (60-70% skill) [Hereid et al., 2013a].
 The tropical southwest Pacific is also advantageously home to abundant, high-quality modern and fossil corals, making this region a suitable location for paleo-ENSO studies [Quinn et al., 1996; Linsley et al., 2006; Quinn et al., 2006; Gorman et al., 2012; Hereid et al., 2013b].
-We also concentrate our efforts on reconstructing decadal to interdecadal changes in paleo-ENSO variability, rather than reconstructing the month-to-month changes of SST in the Niño 3.4 region, as this is difficult to reconstruct back in time due to age uncertainties [Emile-Geay et al., 2013a; 2013b].
+We also concentrate our efforts on reconstructing decadal to interdecadal changes in paleo-ENSO variability, rather than reconstructing the month-to-month changes of SST in the Niño 3.4 region, as this is difficult to reconstruct back in time due to age uncertainties [Emile-Geav et al., 2013a; 2013b].

-Here we use modern corals from Vanuatu, an archipelago in the southwest Pacific (Figure 1, star), to document ENSO variability during the 20th century, and fossil corals to determine ENSO variability during the MCA.
-This tropical location experiences a consistent SST response during ENSO events, as evidenced in the recent decades of instrumental data: cooler SSTs during El Niño events (Figure 1a) and warmer SSTs during La Niña events (Figure 1b).
-Fieldwork at Vanuatu identified and recovered abundant, high-quality modern and fossil Porites lutea corals well-suited for ENSO variability studies (Section 2.1).
-Due to the tectonic activity of south Pacific islands like Vanuatu [Taylor et al., 1987], the rate of uplift outpaces sea-level rise, which exposes fossil corals above present day sea level.
-Another unique feature of our study site is that the fossil coral heads are all in situ [Thirumalai et al., 2015], allowing us to better understand the morphology of the reef flat, and use estimates of the uplift rate to constrain the water depth in which the corals lived.
-We first demonstrate our data analysis technique by quantifying instrumental SST variability in the Niño 3.4 region and then apply our methods to replicated coral Sr/Ca-SST records from the southwest Pacific.
+89 Here we use modern corals from Vanuatu, an archipelago in the southwest Pacific (Figure 1, star), 90 to document ENSO variability during the 20th century, and fossil corals to determine ENSO variability during the MCA.
+The recent decades of instrumental data (1982-2018) indicate that 91 92 71% of the variance of southwest Pacific SST anomalies is explained by ENSO.
+Despite the varied 93 amplitude of the SST response to different types of ENSO events [Vincent et al., 2011; Capotondi 94 et al., 2015], the southwest Pacific experiences a consistent SST response during ENSO events, 95 albeit of the opposite sign to the Niño 3.4 region (Figure S1): cooler SSTs during El Niño events 96 (Figure 1a) and warmer SSTs during La Niña events (Figure 1b).
+The consistent SST response at 97 Vanuatu during the most recent ENSO events increases our confidence in using coral records from 98 the tropical, southwest Pacific for paleo-ENSO studies.
+Fieldwork at Vanuatu identified and 99 recovered abundant, high-quality modern and fossil Porites lutea corals well-suited for ENSO 100 variability studies (Section 2.1).
+Due to the tectonic activity of south Pacific islands like Vanuatu [Taylor et al., 1987], the rate of uplift outpaces sea-level rise, which exposes fossil corals above 101 102 present day sea level.
+Another unique feature of our study site is that the fossil coral heads are all 103 in situ [Thirumalai et al., 2015], allowing us to better understand the morphology of the reef flat, 104 and use estimates of the uplift rate to constrain the water depth in which the corals lived.
+We first 105 demonstrate our data analysis technique by quantifying instrumental SST variability in the Niño 3.4 region and then apply our methods to replicated coral Sr/Ca-SST records from the southwest 106 107 Pacific.